Overport Primary School - Success For All.

 At Overport Primary School we strive to achieve the best educational outcomes for all students.
 Our school is committed to work with children as individuals, adapting programs to their specific needs.

-Overport Primary School is located in Frankston, approximately 50 kilometres south of Melbourne.
+Overport Primary School is located in Frankston, approximately 50 kilometers south of Melbourne.
 The school opened in 1957.
-The school’s current enrolment is 720 students housed in 31 classes.
+The school’s current enrolment is 735 students housed in 30 classes.

-Our school buildings are new and modern in design, providing outstanding opportunities to embrace 21st century teaching and learning.
-We provide a balanced and comprehensive curriculum to implement innovative practices and teach for the future.
+Our school buildings are new and modern in design, providing outstanding opportunities to embrace innovative teaching and learning.
+We provide a balanced and comprehensive curriculum to implement leading-edge practices and teach for the future.

-The school is in its final year of its Strategic Plan which will be reviewed in 2019.
-The school has a strong focus on Literacy, Numeracy, Inquiry, ICT and student wellbeing.
-Classroom programs meet individual needs and are enriched by a number of special supportive programs and features.
+The school has a strong focus on Literacy, Numeracy, Inquiry, ICT and Student Wellbeing.
+Classroom programs are designed to support individual needs and are enriched by a number of specialist programs and features.

-Our library is designed as an inquiry learning space to encourage a love of reading and investigation and is central to the school.
-We also provide specialist teaching programs in performing arts, visual arts, PE and Japanese to enrich our students’ school experiences.
+Our library is designed as an inquiry learning space to encourage a love of reading as well as investigation and is a central focus within the school.
+We also provide specialist teaching programs in performing arts, visual arts, HPE, Technology and Japanese to enrich our students’ school experiences.

 A range of extra-curricular programs include:

-Access to an instrumental program from year 2,
+Access to external instrumental program from year 3,

 A swimming program,

-School musical performances, including an annual major performance in term three and an end of year Christmas concert,
+School musical performances, including a major performance in term three for senior students and an end of year whole school concert,

 As well as many excursions and incursions for all students.